enstest1/Oly1/README.md

 ![Oyl Corp Logo](https://placeholder-for-oyl-corp-logo.com/logo.png)

+> ⚠️ **IMPORTANT DISCLAIMER**: This script is designed for Bitcoin mainnet transactions.
+Use with caution as it involves real BTC.
+Always verify transaction details and ensure you understand the process before running this script.
+The authors are not responsible for any loss of funds.

 A utility script to automatically send transactions to the Oyl Corp Clock-in game at precisely timed Bitcoin block heights.

 ## Table of Contents